tudelft-iv/view-of-delft-dataset/README.md

 ---

 ## Changelog
+[2026-08-19] Added new access **request procedure and benchmark site** - it is no longer the google form link!
 [2022-07-11] Added [guidelines](https://github.com/tudelft-iv/view-of-delft-dataset/blob/main/PP-Radar.md) to train PointPillars on the 3+1D Radar point cloud using OpenPCDet.
 [2022-10-11] Added tracking IDs to annotations, see [here](https://github.com/tudelft-iv/view-of-delft-dataset/blob/main/docs/ANNOTATION.md#tracking-ids).